aguynamedloren/git-todo/README.md

 Maintain a todo list for each git branch with `git todo`.
 Switch branches, see todo list for the current branch with `git todo`.
 Simple as that.

-**Warning: This will probably break everything and ruin your life.
-Good luck.**
+**Warning: This will probably break everything and ruin your life.**

 ---